-• me_title.gif is referenced in title.jsp and is the main bar appearing on the top of the interface.
-It needs to be
+• me_title.gif-Referenced in title.jsp and is the main bar appearing on the top of the interface.
+It needs to be modified to make a change in the logo, title, or color scheme.

-- modified to make a change in the logo, title, or color scheme - meheader_lg.gif is referenced in login.jsp, map_print.jsp, and print.jsp and is the default title bar on pages that are not part of the main Metadata Explorer interface such as the popup print pages.
-It needs to be modified to make a change in the logo, title, or color scheme. - browse_tab_select.gif and browse_tab_off.gif, details_tab_select.gif and details_tab_off.gif, map_tab_select.gif and map_tab_off.gif, search_tab_select.gif, and search_tab_off.gif are used to display the navigational tabs of the interface.
+- meheader_lg.gif-Referenced in login.jsp, map_print.jsp, and print.jsp and is the default title bar on pages that are not part of the main Metadata Explorer interface such as the popup print pages.
+It needs to be modified to make a change in the logo, title, or color scheme. - browse_tab_select.gif and browse_tab_off.gif, details_tab_select.gif and details_tab_off.gif, map_tab_select.gif and map_tab_off.gif, search_tab_select.gif, and search_tab_off.gif-Used to display the navigational tabs of the interface.
 Each pair of images creates one navigational tab with a rollover effect when a mouse moves over the tab.
 Depending on the mode that Metadata Explorer is in, the visibility of each pair of files is toggled.
-These files would need to be modified to make a change in the color scheme. - viewcoverage_press.gif and viewcoverage_off.gif, viewmap_press.gif and viewmap_off.gif, viewdetails_press.gif and viewdetails_off.gif are used to display the buttons that appear underneath each dataset record in a result set.
+These files would need to be modified to make a change in the color scheme. - viewcoverage_press.gif and viewcoverage_off.gif, viewmap_press.gif and viewmap_off.gif, viewDetails_press.gif and viewDetails_off.gif-Used to display the buttons that appear underneath each dataset record in a result set.
 Each pair of images creates one button with a rollover effect when the mouse moves over the button.
-These files would need to be modified to make a change in the color scheme. - tool.gif-all images whose names start with tool are used as map tools, whether it is for the search map used to define geographic search extents or the map view for a dataset.
+These files would need to be modified to make a change in the color scheme. - tool.gif-All images whose names start with tool are used as map tools, whether it is for the search map used to define geographic search extents or the map view for a dataset.
 These files would need to be modified to change the look of the tools.

-• find_off.gif, find_press.gif, search_off.gif, search_press.gif, search_1.gif, search_2.gif, and search_3.gif are buttons or images that appear when in search mode.
+• find_off.gif, find_press.gif, search_off.gif, search_press.gif, search_1.gif, search_2.gif, and search_3.gif-Buttons or images that appear when in search mode.
 They would need to be modified to make a change in the color scheme.

-Change the interface layout
+Changing the interface layout